tustin2121/James_Somerton_Transcripts/_videos/xLuNGhQPDHM.md

 </james>
 <from {% include citation for=page.cite.plagiarized.vox_jkr_article %}>

+Rowling’s transphobia has come as a disappointment to many of her fans, despite trans people repeatedly pointing it out.
+But it shouldn’t come as a surprise to <mark>anyone familiar with the current state of British mainstream feminism.</mark> <mark>Though an anti-trans strain of UK feminism has always simmered under the surface, it’s really come to flourish over the last several years,</mark> <mark>especially in the wake of proposed reforms to the country’s Gender Recognition Act.</mark>

 <h3>The rise of trans-exclusionary radical feminists in the UK</h3>

 <mark>The Gender Recognition Act, which was signed into law in 2004,</mark> defines <mark>the legal process for trans people to change their legal</mark> sex <mark>on their birth certificates</mark>, which currently involves an expensive and highly intrusive investigation <mark>by an anonymous government board</mark> that has the final say over a trans person’s legal sex. <mark>In 2017, the</mark> UK government announced an inquiry into a proposed reform that would let trans people make a legal declaration that they pledged to live the rest of their lives as their transitioned genders.
 Opponents of the reforms seized the narrative, backed by a friendly press, distorting the proposal’s aims at so-called “self-ID.”